mmlacak/crochess/docs/source/libcc/ccpath.rst

         :ref:`lbl-libcc-paths-segmenttree`

-    .. c:member:: CcPosLink * steps
+    .. c:member:: CcPosLink * fields

         Linked positions, a path segment.

-        Linked path :term:`segment` is a linked list of all steps taken from one position to another in order in which they were made; only the last step in a :term:`segment` can also have side-effect (i.e. interaction with encountered piece).
+        Linked path :term:`segment` is a linked list of all fields visited from one position to another in order in which they were made; only the last step in a :term:`segment` can also have side-effect (i.e. interaction with encountered piece).